|Assessment length / details

 Describe the concept of computability and give an example of a non-computable problem.

-Convert integers and rational numbers into binary representations and discuss properties of the different formats.
+Convert integers and rational numbers into binary representations, discuss properties of the different formats, perform simple arithmetic operations in binary representation

 Perform matrix operations using 2 dimensional arrays.